hzoo/TwitchPlaysX/README.md

 Lets you use IRC to send inputs to a program and stream it, TwitchPlaysPokemon style.

 Tested on Windows 8, Ubuntu 13.10.
-Should work on a Mac as well - just change the config file.
+Should work on a Mac as well - just change the [config](/app/config.js) file.

+> on Windows, the program has to be focused in order to send keyboard inputs so you won't be able to use your computer at the same time unless you run the program in a virtual machine.

 ###In Action###
 ![](http://zippy.gfycat.com/ActiveLankyHorsemouse.gif)

 ![](http://zippy.gfycat.com/PoorDirectHuemul.gif)

-> on Windows, the program has to be focused to run key inputs so you won't be able to use your computer at the same time unless you use a virtual machine instead

 Pokemon Red running in a Ubuntu 13.10 VM